RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

 Purchase core-hours
 ~~~~~~~~~~~~~~~~~~~

-| Please send a request to hpc-support@uci.edu telling us:
+| Please send a request to hpc-support\@uci.edu telling us:
 |   1.
 Type of core-hours (CPU or GPU)
 |   2.
 How many core-hours you need